 Photo Credit: Shutterstock.

 Engaging in small talk is an American pastime, where asking about the weather or your day is less about the answer and more about being polite.
 This ritual can seem superficial to those from more direct cultures.
+I personally didn’t find that too bizarre.
+The Irish and the French also talk a lot about the weather and we love small talk.

 5. Ice Ice Baby